AlexNexton/MS1-OneArena/README.md

 ## UX

-### * Who is this website for?
+### Who is this website for?

-This website is for new memebers who are looking for a local gym but one that has a professional feel to it and a 'straight to the point' attitude.
+This website is primarily for new memebers who are looking for a local gym but one that has a professional feel to it and a 'straight to the point' attitude.

+It also caters to current memebers.
-### * User Stories
+### User Stories

 People who are looking to join a gym but are unsure of which gym might be best.